Galapagos Species Database

 Introduced status: Human dependent

-Invasive status: Potentially Invasive
+Invasive status: No data

 Map of specimen collection localities or observation records for this species in our collections database.